Menu

 Antimicrobial Film for Future Implants

-21 Sep 2015 | By INSERM (Newsroom) | Health technologies
+21 Sep 2015 | By Inserm (Newsroom) | Health technologies

 The implantation of medical devices is not without risks.
 Bacterial or fungal infections can occur and the body’s strong immune response may lead to the rejection of the implant.
 Researchers at Unit 1121 “Biomaterials and Bio-engineering” (Inserm/Strasbourg university) have succeeded in creating a film with antimicrobial, antifungal and anti-inflammatory properties.
 It may be used to cover titanium implants (orthopaedic prostheses, pacemakers…) prevent or control post-operative infections.
 Other frequently used medical devices that cause numerous infectious problems, such as catheters, may also benefit.